grimme-lab/xtb_docs/source/dev_python.rst

 ----------------------

-This section describes the workaround to use the periodic electronegativity equalibration (PEEQ) method.
+This section describes the workaround to use the periodic electronegativity equilibration (PEEQ) method.
 This method is currently under development and includes periodic boundary conditions for systems containing elements up to radon.
-The method is currently being finalized, so the following tutorial is especially for our alpha testers.
+The parametrization is currently being finalized, so the following tutorial is especially for our alpha testers.
 If you are interested in being listed as an alpha tester please send a request to the `xtb-mailing list <xtb@thch.uni-bonn.de>`_.